 Please note that all our sites, hospitals and other premises are smoke free.
 Smoking is not allowed anywhere on Trust premises by patients, visitors or staff.

 When you’re coming to stay in hospital, we always recommend that you bring some books, games, magazines or music.
-We’ve recently launched a free public Wi-Fi service, paid for with a grant from NHS Digital.
+We’ve recently launched a new free public WiFi service.
 We recommend that you bring your own devices to hospital to access this.
-It is available across our Harrogate District Hospital site.
-Click here for more information.
+It is available across our Harrogate District Hospital and Ripon Community Hospital sites.